TianheWu/Assessor360/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/TianheWu/Assessor360?style=social)](https://github.com/TianheWu/Assessor360)

-This repository is the official PyTorch implementation of Assessor360: Multi-sequence Network for Blind Omnidirectional Image Quality Assessment. :fire::fire::fire:
+This repository is the official PyTorch implementation of Assessor360: Multi-sequence Network for Blind Omnidirectional Image Quality Assessment. :fire::fire::fire: We process all 2D VR IQA dataset MOS files, which can be seen in data folder.
+If you want to train your model, you can just download the dataset and modify the file in models and data folders.

 Click to see different distorted level omnidirectional images.
 You can also download [Insta360 Player](https://www.insta360.com/cn/download) to have a immersive experience.